 ORC FALL 2018: Week 3 Wood Accent Wall

-Okay, so we are in week 3 of the One Room Challenge and our primary focus this week will be on our glorious wood accent wall which we have decide to do in a herringbone pattern.
+Okay, so welcome to the ORC FALL 2018 : Week 3 Wood Accent Wall and our primary focus this week will be on our glorious wood accent wall which we have decide to do in a herringbone pattern.

 WEEKS AT A GLANCE: